 Haley graduated from the University of Maryland with a double major in Government and Politics and Broadcast Journalism.
 She contributed to the school’s online lifestyle magazine and reported for the Capitol News Service.
 There she won a regional student Emmy.
 Haley interned for the CBS Evening News and the Political Unit in the Washington bureau.
 While at CBS, she was honored to cover the Presidential Inauguration, ushering in the Obama administration.
 When asked what that stint at CBS did for her, she said, “I learned how to develop sources, cover large breaking national stories, and how to dig into political and election-related stories from journalists I deeply admire and have looked up to throughout my career.”

-But you don’t have to be in DC to find and tell interesting stories.
-They happen in every corner of this country.
-Haley’s first job out of the gate was at KFDM in Beaumont, TX.
-She’s made her way from an MMJ to the Weekend Anchor and Investigative Reporter.
+Haley landed her first job at KFDM in Beaumont, TX., going from MMJ to Weekend Anchor and Investigative Reporter.
 One very cold November morning she found herself trekking deep in the woods into a homeless camp and settling in with the people that had made a home there.
 Even though one man described it as hell and despite the despair, they all had a sense of hope.
-Their ability to see light in such a dark place was inspiring.
-These are the kinds of stories that matter.
-These are the people that she can lend a voice to.
-And, those stories are everywhere in this country.
-She saw that at the network and she saw it in Beaumont.
+Their ability to see light in such a dark place inspired her to lend a voice to the voiceless.